dagster-io/dagster/examples/experimental/dagster-airlift/examples/tutorial-example/README.md

 #### Migrating common operators

 For some common operator patterns, like our dbt operator, Dagster supplies factories to build software defined assets for our tasks.
-In fact, the `dbt_defs` factory used earlier already backs its assets with definitions, so we can toggle the proxied state of the `build_dbt_models` task to `proxied: True` in the proxied state file:
+In fact, the `@dbt_assets` decorator used earlier already backs its assets with definitions, so we can toggle the proxied state of the `build_dbt_models` task to `proxied: True` in the proxied state file:

 ```yaml
 # tutorial_example/airflow_dags/proxied_state/rebuild_customers_list.yaml